![]() |

 DR LOVE: What are the practical clinical implications of the FLEX trial?

-DR LOVE: What are your thoughts on the risks and benefits of using cetuximab for bevacizumab-eligible patients?
+DR LOVE: What are your thoughts on the risks and benefits of using cetuximab

 In the subset of Caucasian patients with adenocarcinomas who were treated with cetuximab in the FLEX trial, the benefit appears to be similar to that in ECOG-E4599 (Sandler 2006).
 However, that’s not a head-to-head comparison, so I believe one must be cautious.
 The real question is how we use them in combination, and that’s what the SWOG-S0819 trial will evaluate.